franzos/goFranz/_work/sky-hype-real-estate-portal.md

 Sky-Hype AG approached me with the vision to plan, design, develop and maintain the largest, free property portal in the world.
 With a powerful metasearch engine and over 100 planned source portals, a huge project!

-{% include project-image.html caption="January 2017, Homepage" image="sky-hype-01.jpg" %}
+{% include project-image.html image="sky-hype-01.jpg" %}

-{% include project-image.html caption="September 2017, Homepage" image="sky-hype-05.jpg" %}

 ## What I did